 At times students may require flexibility in meeting the required 20 QCE points for several reasons.
-In 2023 we offered a partnership with schools to access our RTO scope for students to enrol in a selection of our certificates.
+In 2024 we continued to work in partnership with schools across the region to access our RTO scope for students to enrol in a selection of our certificates.

-Students were enrolled with Eagleby Learning Centre as the RTO (45494), and were able to access course materials in a multiple of modes to suit the students individualised need.
+Students were enrolled with Eagleby Learning Centre as the RTO (45494) and were able to access course materials in a multiple of modes to suit the students individualised need.
 Our modes of delivery included a combination of online learning with school-based staff support, and compressed delivery with face-to-face training and assessment.
-All assessment was provided by our qualified VET trainers and assessors in partnership with 10 schools.
-This project assisted 115 students to gain their QCE in 2023.
+All assessment was provided by our qualified VET trainers and assessors in partnership with 16 schools.
+This project enrolled 623 students in 2024 with 82% gaining the necessary qualification to contribute to their QCE.